-As such, we are thrilled to announce our new Andre Ellison Equity Fund.
-This fund has been developed to support the outstanding work of organizations led by people with lived experience of homelessness and/or people of color – those who best know the needs of their community.
+The Andre Ellison Equity Fund was developed to support the outstanding work of organizations led by people with lived experience of homelessness and/or people of color – those who best know the needs of their community.
 And we know we will all benefit as a result.

 We’re committing a total of $2.75 million over a 3-year period to 7 organizations, who’ve sought funding for the following efforts.

 The African American Cultural Center is working to establish Silicon Valley’s first Black-led, non-profit community development entity.
 In partnership with First Community Housing and the African American Community Services Agency, their first signature project will be to establish a distinguished hub for the African American community with deeply affordable housing at a site in the Alameda West Urban Village of San Jose.